Healthy Meals & Basic Needs

 The Bethany Day Center

-The Bethany Women’s Day Center is often the first entry point for women.
-The Center offers safe respite from the streets; meets a woman’s basic needs for food, clothing, laundry and showers; provides access to resources for housing, health, legal and other needs; and offers a confidential crisis and case management support.
+The Center offers safe respite from the streets; meets a woman’s basic needs for food, clothing, laundry and showers; provides access to resources for housing, health, and classes in the Wellness Center; and offers confidential crisis and case management support.

 Client Services